lepsta/docs/README.md

 This is the easiest and probably most convenient way to run this projects.
 To use Docker, you first need to install it.
 You can follow these guides to do this: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).

 Once Docker is running, you need to add the Docker run command as an alias.
+You only need to run the following steps once.
+After that, you will simply use `run-mkdocs` to run the project.

 > **INFO:** An alias is like a shortcut command so that you do not have to remember the long version of the command.